(5 ILCS 430/20-20)

 (1) To receive and investigate allegations of

 violations of this Act.
 An investigation may not be initiated more than one year after the most recent act of the alleged violation or of a series of alleged violations except where there is reasonable cause to believe that fraudulent concealment has occurred.
-To constitute fraudulent concealment sufficient to toll this limitations period, there must be an affirmative act or representation calculated to prevent discovery of the fact that a violation has occurred.
+To constitute fraudulent concealment sufficient to toll this limitations period, there must be an affirmative act or representation calculated to prevent discovery of the fact that a violation or other wrongful act has occurred.
 The Executive Inspector General shall have the discretion to determine the appropriate means of investigation as permitted by law.

 (2) To request information relating to an